Rafael Nadal: Nadal vs. Djokovic

 Novak Djokovic and Nadal met 60 times, more than any other pair in the Open Era.
 Nadal led 11–7 at Grand Slam events but trailed 29–31 overall.
 They played a record 18 Grand Slam matches and a joint-record nine Grand Slam tournament finals (tied with Nadal–Federer).
 Nadal led on clay (20–9), while Djokovic led on hard courts (20–7), and they were tied 2–2 on grass.
 In 2009, this rivalry was listed as the third greatest of the previous 10 years by ATPworldtour.com.
-Djokovic was one of only two players to win at least ten match wins against Nadal alongside Federer and was the only person to defeat Nadal seven consecutive times, doing so twice.
+Djokovic was one of only two players to win at least ten match wins against Nadal alongside Federer.
 They also played in a record 14 ATP Masters finals.

 In their first Grand Slam final at the 2010 US Open, Nadal beat Djokovic in four sets, achieving the career Grand Slam.
 In 2011–12, they contested four consecutive major finals, with Djokovic winning the first three at Wimbledon, the US Open, and the Australian Open, the last being the longest Grand Slam final in history at 5 hours and 53 minutes.
 It remains the longest match of both Nadal and Djokovic's careers, and the only time Nadal lost a major final after winning the first set.
 In 2013, Djokovic defeated Nadal in straight sets in the final at Monte Carlo, ending Nadal's record eight consecutive titles there, but Nadal earned revenge in the French Open semifinals in an epic five-setter.
 Later that year, Nadal defeated Djokovic in the US Open final to complete the Summer Slam.

 Many of their matches are considered among the greatest in tennis history by analysts, such as 2009 Madrid Masters semifinal, 2011 Miami Masters final, the 2012 Australian Open final, the 2013 French Open semifinal, 2018 Wimbledon semifinal, and the 2021 French Open semifinal.